Bishari tribe

-The Bishari (البشارية, or البشاريين, romanized: al-Bishāriyyīn; Beja: Oobshaari) are an ethnic group who live in parts of Northeast Africa.
+The Bishari (البشارية, or البشاريين, romanized: al-Bishāriyyīn; Beja: Oobshaari) are a Cushitic ethnic group who live in parts of Northeast Africa.
 They are one of the major divisions of the Beja people.
-Apart from local dialects of Arabic, the Bishari speak the Beja language, which belongs to the Afroasiatic family.
+Apart from local dialects of Arabic, the Bishari speak the Beja language, which belongs to the Afroasiatic family of the Cushitic branch.

 Demographics

 The Bishari live in the eastern part of the Nubian Desert in Sudan and southern Egypt.
-They reside in the Atabai (also spelled Atbai) area between the Nile River and the Red Sea, north of the Amarar and south of the Ababda people between the Nubian desert and the Nile valley, an area of limestone, mountains, with sandstone plateaus.
+They reside in the Atabai (also spelled Atbai) area between the Nile River and the Red Sea, north of the Amarar and south of the Ababda people between the Nubian Desert and the Nile Valley, an area of limestone, mountains, with sandstone plateaus.

 The Bishari population numbers around 42,000 individuals.
 Most people of the tribe move within the territory of Sudan, where members have political representation in the Beja Congress.

 Language

 The Bishari speak the Beja language as a mother tongue.
 It belongs to the Cushitic branch of the Afroasiatic family.

 The Beja inhabiting Sudan also speak Sudanese Arabic as a second language.
 In 1949, a member of the Bishari tribe stated that when they meet a stranger, they immediately ask "'Are you biggaweijet (=Bišari) or belaeijt (Arab)?'" and continued "‘...We call our language biggawija and it contains many elements of Arabic (belaeijet).'"